gayverjr/opencap/docs/analysis/CAPHamiltonian.rst

 Visualization
 --------------
-The energies of all states computed are stored in the `all_energies` class attribute.
+The energies of all states computed are stored in the `total_energies` instance variable of the :class:`~pyopencap.analysis.CAPHamiltonian` object.
 This can very useful for graphical searches e.g.

 .. code-block:: python